DaNexoo/Byte/README.md

 </p>

 <p align="center">
-  Byte gives you more control over AI-generated content.
+  Byte is built to give you more control over AI-generated content.
 </p>

 <br>

 ## About

-Byte is built to give users more control over AI-generated content and the way it is processed.
+Byte is a lightweight tool focused on giving users more control over AI-generated content.

-The goal is simple: **AI should work for you — not the other way around.**
+The goal is simple:

+> **AI should work for you — not the other way around.**

 ## Features

 * Fast and lightweight
-* Simple workflow
+* Simple and clean workflow
 * Easy to use
 * Customizable
 * Open source